-When it comes to kayaking, standup paddle boarding, rafting, or any water activity for that matter, you need the proper attire.
+When it comes to kayaking, standup paddle boarding, rafting, or any water activity, for that matter, you need the proper attire.
 This isn't just to help you look the part - it's to help keep you safe and comfortable.
-The proper clothing can really make, or completely ruin, your water adventures.
+Appropriate clothing can make or completely ruin your water adventures.

-Two of the most common types of paddle clothing you'll hear about when it comes to staying warm and safe during those cold water days are Wetsuits and Dry Suits.
+Two of the most common types of paddle clothing you'll hear about when it comes to staying warm and safe during those cold-water days are kayaking wetsuits and drysuits.
 What is the difference between these, you ask?
-And, which of these is right for your next outing?
-Understanding the garments and how they work is really important to which one is best for YOU.
+And which of these is right for your next outing?
+Understanding the garments and how they work is essential to which one is best for YOU.

-The importance of wearing either a Wetsuit or Dry Suit when dealing with extremely cold conditions cannot be stressed enough.
-You may be thinking to yourself, "I don't mind very cold water temperatures, or the frigid, windy air outside!
+The importance of wearing a wetsuit or drysuit when dealing with icy conditions must be stressed more.
+You may think, "I don't mind freezing water temperatures or the frigid, windy air outside!
 I can tough it out".

-But, this is not just about your comfort.
-These crucial pieces of thermal protection keep you safe from cold temperatures, air and water.
-Once the water temperature reaches a certain level, it becomes unsafe to enter without some kind of protection.
-In fact, a wetsuit or dry suit could save your life on the water!
-It's important that you research the water you're going to be entering and determine what you should wear.
-And be sure to factor in the air temperature and weather conditions as well!
-Now, let's take a look at some definitions to help you gain a better understanding of the differences between Wetsuits and Dry suits.
+But this is not just about your comfort.
+This thermal protection protects you from cold temperatures, air, and water.
+Once the water temperature reaches a certain level, entering without protection becomes unsafe.
+A wetsuit or drysuit could save your life on the water!
+You must research the water entering and determine what you should wear.
+And be sure to factor in the air temperature and weather conditions!
+Now, let's look at some definitions to help you better understand the differences between wetsuits and drysuits.

 What Is A Wetsuit?

-We love the NRS Men's 3.0 Ultra John Wetsuit and NRS Women's 3.0 Ultra Jane Wetsuit, they have a lot of stretch, they're environmentally friendly, made from high quality Terraprene neoprene, you won't get any rub seams, they're designed specifically for paddling, and they have a well thought out relief zipper for both men and women.
+We love the NRS Men's 3.0 Ultra John Wetsuit and NRS Women's 3.0 Ultra Jane Wetsuit.
+They have many stretches, are environmentally friendly, are made from high-quality Terraprene neoprene, you won't get any rub seams, are explicitly designed for paddling, and have a well-thought-out relief zipper for both men and women.

 NRS Men's 3.0 Ultra John Wetsuit